 Budgets for independent companies who receive conditional commissions are negotiated with the Radio Independent Productions Team.
 The Radio Independent Productions team support all of the BBC's national radio stations in financial activities associated with contracting Independent productions.

-All commissions are signed off by Controller 6 Music.
+All commissions are signed off by Bob Shennan, Controller BBC 6 Music.

 Paul Rodgers, Editor, 6 Music, is responsible for the day-to-day running of the network.